sisco311/scrcpy-snap/README.md

-# Snap Packaging for scrcpy
+# Snap packaging for scrcpy

 **This is a snap for scrcpy**, *"Display and control your Android device"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.